Mandaue: Education

 Mandaue houses two universities, the Cebu Doctors' University and the Lapu-Lapu–Mandaue campus of the University of Cebu.
 There are also technical schools like TESDA in barangays Banilad and Looc and other private institutions that provide certificate degrees.
 Associate degree, Baccalaureate Degrees, Master's and Doctoral programs.

 Mandaue has institutionalized learning with the Cabahug Medal which was started on 1923 by Sotero Cabahug as a medal of academic excellence annually.
 The Mandaue Fraternal Society was also created in the early part of the 19th century to provide a community for the professionals during the time when Mandaue was still a sleepy town.

 Cebu's part-time Japanese school, the Cebu Japanese School (CJS; セブ補習授業校 Sebu Hoshū Jugyō Kō), is located on the fifth floor of the Clotilde Commercial Center in Barangay Casuntingan, Mandaue City.

 Media

+NOTE: Television and radio stations from Cebu City are also primarily served in this area.

 Television

 Television stations based in Mandaue City: